-When you publish translations, your translation text is uploaded to our Content Delivery Network (CDN) hosted on Amazon Web Services, then served to your visitors when they come to your site.
+When you publish translations, your translation text is uploaded to our Content Delivery Network (CDN) hosted on Fastly, then served to your visitors when they come to your site.
 Using a CDN ensures both high uptime and low latency.

 One important benefit to using Transifex Live (versus a proxy solution for example) is that our CDN only serves the translated text, not your site itself.
 This means you don’t give up control of your site to a third party, and sensitive information like credit card numbers never pass through our servers.

 If a Live snippet is installed on a domain that is not defined in the resource settings, then, by default, it will get served translations from the production domain; more info can be found here ("Can I use Transifex Live with a staging server?").
 Further, if you'd like to force the serving of translations that have been published to a staging server, then please follow the instructions here ("Working with staging servers").